gaizutisvilius/frontend-task-teltonika/README.md

-Project with an implementation for creating new user, new category with subcategories, ability to search, remove selected users, export data to json, Redux state management, a sidemenu for browsing, responsive degins, UX (pagination, alerts), etc.
+Project with an implementation for creating new user, new category with subcategories, ability to search, remove selected users, export data to json, Redux state management, a sidemenu for browsing, responsive design, UX (pagination, alerts), etc.